Your Marketing Stack Is a System. Are You Treating It Like One?

 "The information delivered by a feedback loop can only affect future behavior; it can't deliver a signal fast enough to correct behavior that drove the current feedback."

 It's also why ad platform algorithms struggle with long B2B sales cycles.
 Meta and Google optimize toward conversion signals.
 If your actual conversion takes 90 days, the algorithm is optimizing on whatever happens in the first 7, usually junk clicks or low-intent leads.
+The delay between the real signal and the optimization window means the machine is learning the wrong lesson, or not learning at all.

-A company builds its entire growth engine on one channel (say, Meta) because that's where the ROAS is best.
-Then an algorithm update hits and traffic drops 40% overnight.
-There's no fallback.
-There was never a reason to build one, because the channel was working.
+A company builds its entire growth engine on one channel because that's where the ROAS is best.Then an algorithm update drops traffic 40% overnight.
+There's no fallback — because there was never a reason to build one when the channel was working.

 Diversification looks like waste when things are going well.
 It's only recognizable as resilience after it's already gone.